aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/html-string-value/cells-htmlstring/_index.md

 ---
-title: Manage Cells Html String
+title: Manage Cells HTML String
 type: docs
 weight: 600
 url: /net/manage-cells-html-string/
-description: Learn how to Manage Cells Html String through the Aspose.Cells for .NET API.
+description: Learn how to manage cells HTML string using the Aspose.Cells for .NET API.
-keywords: Add HTML String inside the Cell, Set HTML String inside the Cell, Add HTML String, Get HTML String of Cell, Manage Cells Html String
+keywords: Add HTML String inside the Cell, Set HTML String inside the Cell, Add HTML String, Get HTML String of Cell, Manage Cells HTML String
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**
-When you need to set styled data for specific Cell, you can assign a html string to the Cell.
-Of course, you can also obtain the HTML string of the cell.
+When you need to set styled data for a specific cell, you can assign an HTML string to the cell.
+You can also obtain the HTML string of the cell.
 Aspose.Cells offers this feature.
-Aspose.Cells provides the following properties and methods to help you achieve your goals.
+Aspose.Cells provides the following property to help you achieve your goals.
 - [**Cell.HtmlString**](https://reference.aspose.com/cells/net/aspose.cells/cell/htmlstring)

-## **Get and set html string using Aspose.Cells**
+## **Get and set HTML string using Aspose.Cells**
 This example shows how to:

 1. Create a workbook and add some data.
-1. Get the specific Cell in the first worksheet.
+2. Get the specific cell in the first worksheet.
-1. Set html string to the Cell.
+3. Set HTML string to the cell.
-1. Get html string of the Cell.
+4. Get HTML string of the cell.

 {{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-get-htmlstring.cs" >}}